Celebrating the 50th Anniversary of the Birth of the Internet. Setting the Course for the Next 50 Years.

 8:30 a.m. – 5:30 p.m. | Royce Hall

 On Oct.
-29, join Leonard Kleinrock, distinguished professor of computer science at the UCLA Samueli School of Engineering, 50 years to the day when his team sent the first message over the Arpanet, transforming his mathematical theory into what would become the reality of the modern internet.
+29, join Leonard Kleinrock, distinguished professor of computer science at the UCLA Samueli School of Engineering, 50 years to the day when his team sent the first message over the Arpanet, transforming his mathematical theory of packet switching into what would become the modern internet.

 Hosted by UCLA Samueli School of Engineering